-A member of the Cucurbitaceae family the Ananas melon is botanically classified as Cucumis melo in the Reticulatus Group which includes muskmelons and cantaloupe.
-It is an heirloom variety of muskmelon.
-The Ananas melon is also known as Sharlyn melon, Pineapple melon, Israeli or Middle Eastern melon, Pineapple melon and in France as Ananas D’Amerique a Chair Verte.
+A member of the Cucurbitaceae family, the Ananas melon is botanically classified as Cucumis melo in the Reticulatus Group which includes muskmelons and cantaloupe.
+It is an heirloom variety of muskmelon and is also known as Sharlyn melon, Pineapple melon, Israeli or Middle Eastern melon, and in France as Ananas D’Amerique a Chair Verte.
 In Italian and French the word “ananas” translates to mean “pineapple”, a nod to the sweet flavor and scent of the melon which is reminiscent of the tropical fruit.
-As a result of its short shelf life the Ananas melon has never achieved success commercially but rather remains to be a sought after farmer’s market specialty melon.
+As a result of its short shelf life the Ananas melon has never achieved success commercially, but remains a sought after seasonal treasure at farmer’s markets.

-The Ananas melon is ideal used in fresh preparations, both sweet and savory dishes.
+The Ananas melon is ideally used in raw preparations, and is appropriate for both sweet and savory dishes.
 The flesh may be blended into a puree that is excellent in smoothies, chilled soups, desserts, punch and alcoholic beverages.
 Add slices of the melon to salads, both fruit and green or serve alongside robust cheeses to balance out their sweet flavor.
-Ananas melons pair well with cucumber, ginger, grape, watermelon, mint, strawberry, citrus and prosciutto.
+Ananas melons pair well with cucumber, ginger, grape, watermelon, mint, strawberry, citrus, tequila and prosciutto.
 To store, keep whole melons at room temperature.
 Refrigerate cut melon up to three days.

 The Ananas melon was used as part of a DNA study done in 2009 at Texas A&M. The study was conducted to map the melon gnome and hundreds of DNA markers.
 Using this map plant breeders hope to produce new melon varieties that are sweeter, disease resistant and drought tolerant.